DavidVentura/markdown-parser/README.md

 - "Ambiguous block elements" (quote, html, heading, table, lists) **must** have a preceding newline.
     - The only inline HTML elements that are supported are: `sup`, `sub`, `small`, `smaller`.
+	- Non-ambiguous blocks (code, horizontal rule) do not need a preceding newline.
 - Bare symbols (`*`, `_`, `>`, `<`) **in text** must be escaped (as `\_`, `\*`, ...), this includes underscores in words, so `a_word` becomes `a\_word`.
 - Multi-line list items are not allowed
 ```